NUS-IDS/coling25pirsuader/README.md

 A demo of PIRsuader setup on NAO robot by Mouad Hakam is <a href="nao_demo_short.mp4">here</a>

 <b>Setup</b>:
-The code shared above runs successfully with the following library versions on <b>Python 3.11.4</b>
+The shared code runs successfully with the following library versions on <b>Python 3.11.4</b>

 openai==0.28.0 <br>
 nltk==3.8.1<br>